Plugin Registration

 You can use cookiecutter

-to create the project structure of your
+to automatically create the project structure for your plugin.

-Install Cookiecutter:
+Install Cookiecutter

 pip install -U cookiecutter

-Run Kanboard cookiecutter:
+Run Kanboard Cookiecutter

 cookiecutter gh:kanboard/cookiecutter-plugin